scout-app/scout-app/documentation/contributing.md

 * `dictionary`: This is used for temporary storage while switching languages in the UI.
 It will occassionally hold the same contents as one of the JSON files in the `cultures` folder.
 * `ftux`: "[**F**irst **T**ime **U**ser E**x**perience](https://en.wikipedia.org/wiki/First-time_user_experience)".
 This is used as temporary storage for information generated on the FTUX screen.
 FTUX is shown whenever the user has 0 projects added to Scout-App.
 * `helpers`: These are helper functions that can be called at any time from any file.
 Here is more information about specific helper functions:
  * `addProject`: Accepts a "project object" argument that contains an ID, Name, and local Directory.
-It addes it to the `scout.projects` list, updates the sidebar, and then saves settings.
+It adds it to the `scout.projects` list, updates the sidebar, and then saves settings.
  * `alert`: Accepts an error and project ID.
 Displays an error message in the UI and in the console.
  * `autoGenerateProject`: This accepts a project folder as an argument and then uses it to auto guess the settings for the project, adds it to the `scout.projects` list, and updates the sidebar and project view.
  * `deleteLocalSettingsFile`: This is currently not triggered by anything in the UI and can only be ran manually in the developer tools.
 It deletes the Scout-App user settings file for the currently logged in user.
 Good for testing when you have 5000 projects and need to get back down to 0.